ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 1. **Cypress root**: `/` token.
    Example: `//home/user`.
 Here `<root-designator>` is `/` and `<relative-path>` is `/home/user`.
-2. **Object root**: A token literal that encodes a string of the `#<id>` form.
+2. **Object root**: A token literal that encodes a string of an `#<id>` form.
    Example: `#1-2-3-4/@type`.
 Here `<root-designator>` is `#1-2-3-4` and `<relative-path>` is `/@type`.

 Thus, `<root-designator>` defines a starting point to which `<relative-path>` applies.
 The latter is disassembled sequentially from left to right, resulting in tree movement steps of the following types:

 - **Transition to descendant**: A sequence of a `/` token and a literal.
-   This type of step applies to dicts and lists.
+   This step type applies to dicts and lists.
 In case of a dict, the literal must contain the descendant name.
 Example: `/child`: Transition to a descendant named `child`.
-   In case of a list, the literal must contain an integer in the decimal system — the descendant number.
+   In case of a list, the literal must contain an integer in decimal system — the descendant number.
 Descendants in the list are numbered from zero.
 Negative numbers that enumerate descendants from the end of the list are also allowed.
 Example: `/1` is transition to the second descendant in the list, `/-1` is transition to the last descendant in the list.
 - **Transition to attribute**: A sequence of `/@` tokens and a literal.
    This type of step is applicable at any point in the path and means transition to an attribute with the given name.
 Example: `/@attr`: Transition to an attribute named `attr`.

 {% note info "Note" %}

-In YPath, relative paths start with slashes.
-Thus, the slash serves not as a separator as in the case of file systems, but as a full member of the command to move on the tree??.
+In YPath, a relative path starts with a slash.
+Thus, the slash serves not as a separator as in the case of file systems, but as a start a command to move in the tree.
 In particular, the usual string concatenation is sufficient to merge two YPaths.

 {% endnote %}